Blog by Linda Linfoot

 April 21st, 2011

 Questions real estate investors should ask their accountants Posted on: January 11th, 2011 by George Dube As a real estate accountant, the most common questions that real estate investors ask me are “Should I incorporate?” and “What can I deduct?”
 But what other questions should they be asking?
 Here are just a few that come to mind… How frequently should I be talking to my accountant?
-This re ...
+Th ...

 Canadian Home Prices Drop in September